The pros and cons of opening a money market account

 Financial institutions may place limits on how many withdrawals you can make during a single statement period.

 Varies, depending on the financial institution

 Check availability/checks per month

-Limited number of checks per month
+Varies, but typically allows limited number of checks per month

 No checkwriting capabilities

 Varies, depending on the financial institution.
 May offer checks, debit card access, ATM, local bank branch access